passlab/rexomptest/REXCompiler/REXReferenceManual/multi_src/README.md

 ### 1.1 Input
 - `target.c`: `omp target parallel for` that not requires data mapping
+- `foo.c`: `omp target parallel for` that not requires data mapping
 - `Makefile`: Use Clang and nvcc to compile the output files

 ### 1.2 Dependencies from REX compiler